kerryjiang/ChatMesh/README.md

 - Sends `username`, `token`, `peerUsername`, and optional `lastMessageId` as query parameters.
 - Accepts an optional message encryption key during connect.
 - Raises `MessageReceived` and `ConnectionStateChanged` events.
-- Tracks the last received message ID to support reconnect without replaying already-read chat messages.
+- Tracks the last received message ID per conversation to support reconnect without replaying already-read messages.
 - Encrypts `ChatMessagePayload.Content` before send and decrypts it after receive when a shared message encryption key is configured.
+- Preserves the `ChatMessagePayload.Encypted` flag across delivery so both sender and peer can correctly decrypt transported content.
 - Can be used as a transport client for AI agents exchanging addressed messages over the ChatMesh server.

 ### MAUI App